 A Clear and Specific Goal

 The first factor in the SMART framework is specificity.
 Rather than setting vague communication goals such as “improving communication skills,” a specific SMART communication goal would be to improve active listening skills in team meetings.
 This can provide focus and clarity for the task at hand.
-Using highly technical language in this stage can confuse team members.
+Using highly technical language at this stage can confuse team members.
 So, keep the goal simple, clear, and devoid of jargon.

 A Measurable Objective

 Measurable objectives make goal tracking possible.
-These objectives should define the success metrics for your SMART communication goal.
+So, these objectives should define the success metrics for your SMART communication goal.
 For instance, if your goal is to improve active listening skills in team meetings, measure your success by counting the frequency of useful interjections you make in meetings that progress the discussion.

 An Achievable Task